 But despite all of this, many reality shows are still unbelievably addictive and incredibly entertaining to watch.
 Even (and maybe especially) when things go horribly wrong.
 Episodes of The Bachelor, Survivor, and The Biggest Loser look fairly enjoyable from afar, but contestants often face difficult experiences on set.
 Plus, the public scrutiny and desire to succeed leave devastating effects on the participants' psyche.

-From participants forced to film long hours to people who died on reality shows, behind-the-scenes stories from reality TV are pretty grim.
+From contestants being forced to film for long hours to people risking their lives to produce reality shows, these behind-the-scenes stories from reality TV are pretty grim.
 You won't believe the tales.

-MTV’s Buckwild was a reality TV show that followed nine people who did their best to enjoy life in the hills and hollows of West Virginia.
-After a pretty successful first season in 2013, the network decided to renew the show for a second installment.
-However, production was halted when the series’ star, Shain Gandee, was found dead along with two others in a car in West Virginia.
+MTV’s Buckwild was a reality TV show following nine people who did their best to enjoy life in the hills and hollows of West Virginia.
+After a relatively successful first season in 2013, the network decided to renew the show for a second installment.
+However, production was halted when the star of the series, Shain Gandee, was found dead with two others in a car.

-Gandee reportedly left a bar late one Saturday night with the two others to go “four-wheeling,” or “mudding,” an activity featured several times on the show.
-The three were found dead in a Ford Bronco that was partially submerged in mud.
-The truck’s muffler was completely covered in mud, and the three died of accidental carbon monoxide poisoning.
+Gandee reportedly left a bar late one Saturday night with two others to go four-wheeling - or mudding - an activity featured several times on the show.
+Their Ford Bronco drove into an especially muddy pit and got stuck.
+Mud started to clog up the car's muffler, causing Gandee and his fellow passengers to succumb to carbon monoxide poisoning.
 The MTV show was canceled.